 Complete Guide to Childcare Subsidies in Singapore: CCS, AICS & KiFAS Explained

-Raising a child in Singapore is one of the most rewarding experiences a parent can have — and also, let’s be honest, one of the most expensive.
-Preschool fees can feel daunting, especially during the early years when childcare is a daily necessity.
+Raising a child in Singapore is one of the most rewarding experiences a parent can have, and also, let’s be honest, one of the most expensive.
+Pre-school fees can feel daunting, especially during the early years when childcare is a daily necessity.
 The good news is that the Singapore government offers meaningful financial support through three key subsidy schemes: the Child Care Subsidy (CCS), the Additional Subsidy (AICS), and the Kindergarten Fee Assistance Scheme (KiFAS).
 Understanding how these work can make a significant difference to your household budget.

-Whether your child is just starting out at an infant care centre or heading into their kindergarten years, this guide breaks down everything you need to know about childcare subsidies in Singapore — who qualifies, how much you can receive, and how to apply without the headache.
-Think of it as your friendly, no-jargon roadmap to making preschool more affordable.
+Whether your child is just starting out at an infant care centre or heading into their kindergarten years, this guide breaks down everything you need to know about childcare subsidies in Singapore, who qualifies, how much you can receive, and how to apply without the headache.
+Think of it as your friendly, no-jargon roadmap to making pre-school more affordable.

 What Are Childcare Subsidies in Singapore?